Sunday the 30th of August 2020.

 08:00 to 09:00 Race Registration.

-17:15 Podiums for the top three in each category.
+17:15 Podiums for the top three in each category on the main stage.

 Each rider competes in two race runs, with the fastest time from either run counting for their overall position.